-- Structured WHS hazard assessments should be facilitated by a person with competency in conducting hazard assessments.
+- Structured WHS hazard assessments will be facilitated by a person with competency in conducting hazard assessments.
 However, this is not necessary if it involves or is reviewed by a member of the Work Environment Group (WEG) or local area Safety Officer.

-- When planning to conduct a WHS hazard assessment, the facilitator shall invite a cross section of skills and experience, including those who work in the area or on the activity and, where possible, subject matter experts.
+- When planning to conduct a WHS hazard assessment, the facilitator will invite a cross section of skills and experience, including those who work in the area or on the activity and, where possible, subject matter experts.

 - identify the scope of the assessment (e.g. boundaries of work practice or areas of work);